ROKS Cheonan (PCC-772): Cause of sinking

 One member of the investigative team, Shin Sang-cheol, who would be summoned on charges of spreading unsubstantiated rumors, publicly expressed doubts by saying "The magnified photo of the evidence showed that the marking was written on the rusted surface.
 If it were the North who marked it, the marking should have been written on a smooth surface."
 The Ministry of Defense had earlier tried to remove Shin from the investigative team, saying that "He is not qualified to work as part of the investigation team, as he has been spreading malicious rumors, as well as lacks expertise and has been insincere in his participation in the probe."

 On 13 September 2010, the final report was issued by JIG which concluded that, "The Cheonan was split and sunk due to a shockwave and bubble effect generated by the underwater explosion of a torpedo.
 The detonation location was three meters to port from the center of the gas turbine room and at a depth of 6-9 meters..."

 North Korea denied that it was responsible for the sinking.
 China dismissed the official scenario presented by South Korea and the United States as not credible.
-An investigation by the Russian Navy also did not concur with the report.
+An investigation by the Russian Navy was not made public.
 On 9 July 2010, the United Nations Security Council made a Presidential Statement condemning the attack but without identifying the attacker.

 Museum ship

-The ROKS Cheonan is now a museum ship at the Pyeongtaek Naval Base.
-She is stationed near the ROKS PKM 357 patrol boat that was sunk in the Second Battle of Yeonpyeong.
+ROKS Cheonan is now a museum ship at the Pyeongtaek Naval Base.
+She is stationed near the patrol boat ROKS PKM 357 that was sunk in the Second Battle of Yeonpyeong.